OTC-CISRiley/CIS150InfoL2/docs/readme.md

 7. After testing is complete, check in the updated solution to tfs.
 Remain in Visual Studio with your project open.

 8. Run the complete site selection project and choose site 5.
-You will be directed to the next Level's site.
+You will be recieve the next Clue.

 [Return to the Level 1 site](https://otc-cisriley.github.io/CIS150InfoLevel1/)